eaglenguyen/Color-change/README.md

 # Button Color Change

 ## Preface
-One of the first apps created at the beginning of the coding journey. <br>
+One of the first apps that I have built in Kotlin. <br>
-Relatively easy app that implements onClicklistener via Kotlin/Android Studio.
+Relatively easy app that implements onClicklistener on a button that changes the color of a square.

 ## About